gaturama/Gaturama/README.md

 ### Gabriel **`System Analyst Developer Student`**

-I'm on the 3/5 stage of the college, growing up with OPP C#
+I'm on the 3/5 stage of the college, growing up with OOP C#
 - Learning TypeScript and Python OOP

 ---